Vision, Mission & Purpose

 Recognize outstanding engineers, students and entrepreneurs

 Promote technology transfer between India and USA

-Conducted Technical Talks throughout the year to foster continuous learning of its members at the chapter level
+Conducted technical talks throughout the year to foster continuous learning and provide networking opportunities to its members at the chapter levels.

-Recognized its good standing members for their life time achievements, service excellence to ASEI and excellence in science, engineering and technology
+Recognized good standing members for their life time achievements, service excellence to ASEI and excellence in science, engineering and technology fields.